Cloufish/blog/_posts/2020-05-27-why-you-should-start-your-own-blog-en.md

 ### Don't think you are not a knowledgeable person.
 This is absurd!
 Because the truth is, there will always be someone who knows less than you.
 Someone who has 3 *weeks* of experience on a broader topic while you have 3* months* of experience behind you. *

-### Creating a blog is not that difficult and It does not risk being hacked
+### Creating a blog is not that difficult, and It does not risk being hacked
 Maybe these conclusions sound like a hat, but the excuses are different.
 There are technologies like **Static Site Generators**.
 Which works extra *out of the box*.
 Their field of attack (scope) is also low due to the lack of databases.
 I will leave further considerations on the benefits of generators for later posts.